oarcscience/ith.oarc.science/atl/ssm/ssm00.md

 #### \[1933\]

 ###### Scanned at Intangible Textual Heritage, December, 2003.
-J. B. Hare, redactor.
+J. Lelievre, redactor.
 This text is in the public domain in the United States because its copyright was not renewed in a timely fashion as required by law at the time.
 These files may be used for any non-commercial purpose, provided this notice of attribution is left intact.

 This book is dedicated to
 MARJORIE V. LEA HUDSON